September AJ Page-Quiet Beauty

 Guest Design Post for Retro Rubber Challenge Blog

 Hello friends!
 Really excited to share my post today as a guest designer for the new challenge over at the Retro Rubber Challenge Blog!
 One of the cards I had previously entered had been chosen as a top pick and I was also invited as a guest to participate for this challenge.
-The new challenge is this beautiful photo which is just perfect for this time of the year:

 **Please remember that when you enter your creation for this challenge blog that you MUST include a stamp that is at least one year or older on your creation**

-I was so inspired by the warm and cozy feeling of this image with the candle, so my thoughts turned to an older stamp set that I’ve had in my collection for several years:
+I was so inspired by the warm and cozy feeling of the image with the candle, so my thoughts turned to an older stamp set that I’ve had in my collection for several years:

 Both the candle and sentiment came from a rubber stamp set by Whimsy Stamps called “Peace on Earth“.
 It is no longer available and I’m thinking it was circa 2010.
 There is ONE digital image available that derived from this set called “Peace Angel“.
 (If you were familiar with Whimsy Stamps as far back as I was, you may remember the whole set and that this candle image was included with it.)
-I obviously still love the set and won’t part with it!😉
+I obviously still love the set and won’t part with it! 😉

 I’ve got it stamped and colored with Copics over the white panel along with the sentiment from the same stamp set in red ink.
 The ribbon on the candle was paper pieced with some old pattern paper in my stash.
 I also used the same paper to die cut a couple of stars for the corner.